pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

 We will follow these steps to register an app in Azure AD:

 -   Go to portal.azure.com and log in
--   Click app registrations
+-   Select app registrations
--   Click New App registration
+-   Select New App registration
 -   Give your app a nice name
 -   Save tenant ID and Client(app) ID somewhere (notepad or similar)
 -   Click **API PERMISSIONS** and select Microsoft Graph